10 Ways to Spot a Good Therapist

 There are several differences between friendship and therapy.
 First, you may have multiple relationships with your friends.
 You can go into business with them, borrow money from them, have sex with them.
 With your therapist, you can only do therapy.
 Your therapist may be friendly, but she is not your friend.
-If your therapist is your friend then she is not your therapist.
+If your therapist is your friend, then she is not your therapist.

 Second, friendship doesn’t need to have a plan, goal, or purpose beyond its own existence.
-You can hang with your friends for no good reason other than that you enjoy it, are used to it, or have nothing better to do.
+You can hang out with your friends for no good reason other than that you enjoy it, are used to it, or have nothing better to do.
 You don’t hang with your therapist.
 Therapy is purposeful and pragmatic, moving deliberately toward one or more mutually negotiated goals.
 Therapy is not an end in itself.

 Third, you and your friends have a mutual, equal claim on your encounter.
 Your interests, needs, and concerns are as important as your friends’ concerns and issues.
 Therapy is not like that.
-By design it is one sided.
-It is about the client.
+By design it is one-sided; it is about the client.
 Every action of the therapist can legitimately be directed only toward one goal—helping the client.
 The therapist cannot use therapy time, or the therapeutic relations, to take care of their own needs.
 If your therapist uses therapy time for any purpose other than to help you, then what they’re doing is not good therapy.

 2. Good therapy is evidence-based.

-Good therapy involves keeping good records, connecting anecdotes into patterns, generating hypotheses and testing them.
+Good therapy involves keeping good records, connecting anecdotes into patterns, generating hypotheses, and testing them.
 Good therapy is responsive to new knowledge.
 It admits and corrects its mistakes.
 While good therapy seeks to foster hope and nourish the expectation of change, its promises are tethered to facts.
 If your therapist guarantees success or promises to change your personality, walk away.